 SWAP Access to Humanities / Arts / Business.
 We welcome applications from mature students with relevant qualifications and /or experience.

-Year 2 - HNC Events Management or other relevant HNC.
-Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher/ A Level: BBB in relevant subjects.
+Advanced entry: Year 2 - HNC Events Management or other relevant HNC with B in the graded unit.
+Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+A Level: BBB in relevant subjects.

-You will be able to seek management trainee, junior management or supervisory positions in a range of organisations, such as: cultural festival management; international conference management; large-scale sporting events management; corporate hospitality management; music and entertainment management; fundraising and development; and sports and leisure management.
+You will be able to seek management trainee, junior management or supervisory positions in a range of organisations, such as: festival management; international conference management; large-scale sporting events management; corporate hospitality management; music and entertainment management; fundraising and development; culture, sports and leisure management.

 When I was getting to the end of 6th year at high school, I didnt really know what I wanted to do with my life.
 Most of my friends were planning on going to university, so I decided to have a look at what courses were on offer.
 I was keen to stay close to home and QMU seemed a great choice: it had an excellent graduate employment rating and the community feel made it the perfect choice for me.
 The Events Management course really stood out as it seemed to open many different career options within the events industry.